ooples/pine_script_docs/source/primer/First_indicator.rst

 - It makes the write/compile/run cycle fast because saving a new version of a script loaded on the chart also executes it immediately
 - While not as feature-rich as the top editors out there, it provides key functionality such as auto-complete, search and replace, multi-cursor and versioning.

 To open the Editor, click on the "Pine Editor" tab at the bottom of your TradingView chart.
-This will open up the editor's window.
+This will open up the Editor's pane.

-From here, you can change the script’s code.
-For example, change the last line’s ``color.orange`` for ``color.fuchsia``.
-When you save the script, the change will be reflected in the indicator’s pane.
-Your first Pine script is running!